scrapinghub/web-poet/docs/intro/overrides.rst

     # it contains "productId=..." in the query string
     @handle_urls("example.com?productId=*")

+The string passed to :func:`~.handle_urls` is converted to a :class:`url_matcher.matcher.Patterns` instance.
+Please consult with the url-matcher_ documentation to learn more about the possible rules;
-Please consult with the url-matcher_ documentation for more; it is pretty flexible.
-It is possible to exclude patterns, use wildcards, require certain query parameters to be present and ignore others, etc.;
+it is pretty flexible.
+You can exclude patterns, use wildcards, require certain query parameters to be present and ignore others, etc.
-unlike regexes, this mini-language "understands" the URL structure.
+Unlike regexes, this mini-language "understands" the URL structure.

 .. _url-matcher: https://url-matcher.readthedocs.io